liu-xu-bing/PathoSV/README.md

 - ClinVar_CLNDN: Pathogenic SV corralation disease in ClinVar database.
 - Sum_truncated_trascript_tpm: Total transcripts TPM overlaped by SV.
 - Gene_tpm: Gene TPM；
-- Truncated_ratio: ∑(TPM of SV-overlapped transcripts) / ∑(Gene TPM).
+- TDR: ∑(TPM of SV-overlapped transcripts) / ∑(Gene TPM).
 Truncated_ratio >0.25 means pathogenic.
-- Top_truncated_trascript_TPM_rank: The top TPM of SV-overlapped transcripts in all transcripts of gene.
+- Top_Truncated_Rank: The top TPM of SV-overlapped transcripts in all transcripts of gene.

 #### Output files:
 - If transcriptom annotation is used, the output file will be [output]\_annotation\_[tissue]_transcript_tpm_truncated_percent.txt.
 Each row records the information of SV-GENE, without "ENST" and "TRANS_TYPE" columns.